Marissa Nadler

-Marissa Nadler (born April 5, 1981) is an American singer-songwriter.
-Active since 2000, she is currently signed to Sacred Bones Records and Bella Union, and released her tenth full-length studio album, New Radiations, in August 2025.
+Marissa Rachael Nadler (born April 5, 1981) is an American singer and songwriter.
+She is currently signed to Sacred Bones Records and Bella Union, and released her tenth studio album, New Radiations, in August 2025.
 Her music has been characterized as blending "traditional folk, Gothic Americana, and dreamy pop into an original musical framework".
 Her music "is rooted in old-school country and folk but brings in elements of experimental and black metal".
 Sometimes the term "dream folk" has been invoked to describe her work.

-Singing in a mezzo-soprano, Nadler has received acclaim for her vocals.
-Her voice was described by Pitchfork as one "you would follow straight into Hades", and also "textured and angelic, with just a hint of pain captured within her iridescent falsetto".
+Possessing a mezzo-soprano voice, Nadler has received acclaim for her vocals, which was described by Pitchfork as one "you would follow straight into Hades", and also "textured and angelic, with just a hint of pain captured within her iridescent falsetto".
 The Boston Globe said, "She has a voice that, in mythological times, could have lured men to their deaths at sea, an intoxicating soprano drenched in gauzy reverb that hits bell-clear heights, lingers, and tapers off like rings of smoke".

 Early life

 Marissa Nadler was born in Washington, D.C. and raised in Needham, Massachusetts.
 She was raised Jewish.
 As a teenager, she taught herself to play guitar in a style similar to fingerpicking, playing a steady bass pattern with the thumb and filling out syncopated rhythms with the index finger.
 It was described as having an "unorthodox, dusky sound".
 Also while in her teens, she began to write songs as a hobby.
 She studied painting at Rhode Island School of Design, where she obtained a bachelor's degree in illustration in 2003, and a master's degree in art education a year later.
 During her studies, she began to perform at open mic events around Providence.
 While exploring artistic techniques such as illustration, painting, bookbinding, wood carving and encaustic painting, she also honed her songwriting craft.
 She subsequently recorded an album titled Autumn Rose (2002) as well as the four-track EP Somber Ghost Recordings (2003), neither of which have ever been released.
-Nadler also contributed to the Pearl Before Swine tribute album For the Dead in Space - Volumes II & III in 2003.
+Nadler also contributed to the Pearls Before Swine tribute album For the Dead in Space - Volumes II & III in 2003.